 Local anesthesia was applied at the palatal donor site, with particular care not to distort the tissue volume.
 The palatal pedicle subepithelial connective tissue graft was harvested by a single palatal incision approach stopping the incision a few millimeters distal to the implant site figure (1, G).
-The width of the graft was calculated to match the mesio-distal adjacent teeth were not included in the flap design figure (1, B).
-A vertical releasing size of the lateral implant space.
+The width of the graft was calculated to match the mesio-distal size of the lateral implant space.
 The pedicle graft was then dissected at the coronal, distal and apical aspects, leaving the mesial side attached (Faraji and Van Zyl, 2016).
 A tunnel was created under the palatal mucosa, connecting the donor site to the implant area.
-A suture was used at the distal end of the pedicle connective tissue graft to aid in sliding it under the created tunnel and into the facial aspect figure (1, H) (Romanos, Geurs and Abou-Arraj, 2013).
+A suture was used at the distal end of the pedicle connective tissue graft to aid in sliding it under the created tunnel and into the facial aspect figure (1, H) (Romanos et al., 2013).